ericapiano/EatABurger/README.md

 # Eat-A-Burger
 A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM that uses Node.
-It also uses MySQL to query and route data, and Handlebars to generate HTML.
+MySQL is used to query and route data, and Handlebars to generate HTML.

 ## Getting Started
 * Clone the EatABurger repo to your computer